AltoRetrato/Half-Life_Alyx_on_Oculus_Go/README.md

 I wrote Ric's_Half-Life_Alyx_FreePIE_ALVR_script.py to allow the required controller bindings and to simulate 6DoF of the controller.
 Here's how it works:
 * There are two modes, "0: default" and "1: fly".
 You can toggle between then by pressing [SPACE]
 * In "0: default" mode:
-  * Use the trigger and trackpad on the Oculus Go controller just like on the Vive
+  * Use the trigger and trackpad on the Oculus Go controller just like on the Vive:
     * Trigger to pick up objects, interact, etc.
     * Trackpad left and right to turn around
     * Trackpad bottom to teleport
     * Trackpad center click for crouching / standing
     * Trackpad center hold for menu
-  * Use the back button on Go as the "Menu" button on the Vive
+  * Use the back button on Go as the "Menu" button on the Vive (click activate grenades, reload weapons when pointing to your shoulder, etc.)
+  * Hold the back button to eject a magazine
 * In "1: fly" mode:
-  * Use the trigger as usual
+  * Use the trigger and back buttons as usual
   * Click the top part of the trackpad to move your hand in the direction pointed by your controller
   * Click the bottom part of the trackpad to move your hand in the opposite direction pointed by your controller
   * Press [SPACE] to go back to "0: default" mode and reset your hand position